 Chief Executive Officer and Chief Investment Officer, Commonfund

-Mark Hoeing is President of CF Private Equity, Head of the firm’s Buyout and Growth Equity investment practice, a member of the Investment Committee and Senior Executive Group of CF Private Equity and a member of the Operating Committee of Commonfund Group.
-It is anticipated that Mark will assume the title of CEO of the firm on June 30, 2023.
-As President, Mark’s responsibilities include the strategic direction of the firm and oversight of investment solutions in buyouts, growth equity, venture capital, and real assets and sustainability.
+Mark Hoeing is President and CEO of CF Private Equity, Head of the firm’s Buyout and Growth Equity investment practice, a member of the Investment Committee and Senior Executive Group of CF Private Equity and a member of the Operating Committee of Commonfund Group.
+As President and CEO, Mark’s responsibilities include the strategic direction of the firm and oversight of investment solutions in buyouts, growth equity, venture capital, and real assets and sustainability.
 As Head of Buyouts and Growth Equity investments, his responsibilities include managing due diligence, investment selection, portfolio construction, monitoring, and fundraising for the firm’s buyout and growth equity strategies that include primaries, secondaries and co-investments.
 Prior to joining CF Private Equity, his experience includes positions at Deutsche Bank, evaluating third-party managers in the private capital funds division, as well as direct private capital investing with DB Capital Partners, Deutsche Bank’s merchant banking subsidiary.
 Part of Mark’s work at Deutsche included the bank’s coverage of the Asia-Pacific basin.
 Mark began his career as a credit analyst and commercial lending officer with Citizens Financial Group.
 He is presently a member of the advisory boards of several private equity limited partnerships.
 Mark has a B.S. in Health Policy and Management and an M.B.A. from Providence College.

 Chief Human Resource Officer